ecmwf/anemoi-inference/docs/configs/inputs.rst

 ``test`` is the default input if no input is specified.

-If the training happened on a different computer and the datasets files are not available on the current computer, you can specify the path to the dataset See `anemoi-datasets's` :ref:`anemoi-datasets:configuration` for more information on how to provide a lookup path to the datasets.
+If the training happened on a different computer and the datasets files are not available on the current computer, you can use `anemoi-datasets's` :ref:`anemoi-datasets:configuration` to define a search path to the datasets.
 To enable this, you have set the ``use_original_paths`` option to ``false``.

 .. literalinclude:: inputs_2.yaml
    :language: yaml

-You can also specify a full dataset specification as follows:
+You can also provide a full dataset specification as follows:

 .. literalinclude:: inputs_3.yaml
    :language: yaml